timm/ish/README.md

 ### Running Files

-Each file `X.lisp` knows its own dependancies so can be loaded seperately to all the rest.
+Each file `X.lisp` knows its own dependencies so can be loaded separately to all the rest.
 E.g. (in clisp):

       cd src